 They might not answer every single one, but they will read a lot of them.
 Can you guess what they are looking for?
 They are looking for thoughtful and deep comments that make it clear you get what they are writing about.

 If you can write several paragraphs that teach the blogger and his readers something new, then you can steal the show.
 If you’re really good, you can get the A-list blogger to ask himself, “Now, why didn’t I think about that?”

 One practice I like to teach people is to use their URLs in their names when they leave comments.
 For example, I would type “Neil Patel @QuickSprout.com.”

 So, what do you put in the box that asks for your URL?
 Never put your home page URL.
 Instead, link to an internal page on your site that is relevant to the conversation.
 That way, you improve the user experience when users click through to your site.

 How to email an A-list blogger about guest posting

 No matter how many stellar comments you leave on a blog, you will probably never get a personal invitation to write for that blogger.
 You’ll probably get a lot of encouraging replies, but not a personal email.

-So what do you do?
-Now that you have their attention through your comments, you email them.
+So, what do you do?
+Now that you have the blogger’s attention through your comments, you email her.
 What you write needs to be simple and clear:

 Dear A-list blogger,